Ali-Aseman/Viwes-Video-Robot/README.md

 <h3>After</h3>

 ![index](https://user-images.githubusercontent.com/96992358/154132419-dfb0076b-7d5f-4d24-a8bf-98f30d5a1240.jpg)
-<h1> </h1>

-# But keep in mind ..... that it can reach a million views ..... it only takes time .... the more time you spend with the robot .... you will see the result :)
+But keep in mind ..... that it can reach a million views ..... it only takes time .... the more time you spend with the robot .... you will see the result :)

+# You can use it for another job

+You can use it to close other people's YouTube channels

+You can run the program and put the target video link And the tool starts working and after working for a few hours on YouTube, the robot detects the visit and the channel closes.